Thomas Burrows

-Thomas E. Burrows (born September 14, 1994) is an American professional baseball pitcher who is a free agent.
+Thomas E. Burrows (born September 14, 1994) is an American former professional baseball pitcher.
 The Seattle Mariners selected Burrows in the fourth round, with the 117th overall selection, of the 2016 MLB draft.

 Career

+Amateur

 Burrows attended Mars Hill Bible School in Florence, Alabama.
 As a pitcher for the school's baseball team, he was named to the Alabama Sports Writers Association Super All-State team in 2012 and 2013.

 He enrolled at the University of Alabama, where he played college baseball for the Alabama Crimson Tide.
 He was named a Freshman All-American by the National Collegiate Baseball Writers Association (NCBWA) and Collegiate Baseball Newspaper in 2014.
 He was also added to the watch list for the NCBWA Stopper of the Year Award.
 During the summer of 2015, he played collegiate summer baseball for the Hyannis Harbor Hawks of the Cape Cod Baseball League.
 He set a Crimson Tide record with 30 saves in his collegiate career.

+Seattle Mariners

+The Seattle Mariners selected Burrows in the fourth round, with the 117th overall selection, of the 2016 MLB draft.
+After he signed with the Mariners, he made his professional debut with the Everett AquaSox of the Low–A Northwest League for whom in 24 2/3 innings he had an ERA of 2.55.